marmelab/react-admin/docs/CreateEdit.md

 );
 ```

 Another use case is to remove the `<DeleteButton>` from the toolbar in an edit view.
-In that case, create a custom toolbar containing only the `<SaveButton>` as a child;
+In that case, create a custom toolbar containing only the `<SaveButton>` as a child:

 ```jsx
 import * as React from "react";